4.9-Stars

 Then, use a hammer and a wooden block to free the existing electrical ceiling box from the framing, pulling the cable out of the ceiling hole.
 Since this cable is also attached to the new electrical box, be careful while tugging it.

-Take it out if you can conveniently remove the old fan junction from the ceiling cavity.
-But if you can’t, let it be, as you can use the same one again, provided it’s in working condition.
+If you can conveniently remove the old fan junction from the ceiling cavity, take it out.
+But if you can’t, leave it, as you can use the same one again, provided it’s working.

-After removing the fixture, check the current in the wires using a voltage tester to make sure they are switched off.
-Here’s one tip for you — loosen or bend back the cable clamps before knocking out the box to pull out the cable.
+After removing the fixture, check the current in the wires using a voltage tester to ensure they are switched off.
+Here’s one tip: loosen or bend back the cable clamps before knocking out the box to pull out the cable.

 2. Put In The Ceiling Brace